hoodoer/JS-Tap/README.md

 ## Upgrade warning
-I do not plan on creating migration scripts for the database, and version number bumps often involve database schema changes.
+I do not plan on creating migration scripts for the database, and version number bumps often involve database schema changes (check the changelogs).
 You should probably delete your jsTap.db database on version bumps.
 If you have custom payloads in your JS-Tap server, make sure you export them before the upgrade.

 ## Introduction